minosg/picrypt/README.md

 * Minimal dependancies
 * Encrypts a user specified directory and file names using Encrypts and automatically unlocks them on start-up.
-* Unlock key is stored in RAM so cannot be retrieved by read-ing the SD card from an external machine.
+* Unlock key is stored in RAM so cannot be retrieved by reading the SD card from an external machine.
-* Code is bound to the softaware installation on the card and won't be unlocked by moving it to a different OS, out of your controll.
+* Code is bound to the software installation on the card and won't be unlocked by moving it to a different OS, out of your control.
-* User defined salt and password generation routines, allowing finer controll of the password generation logic.
+* User defined salt and password generation routines, allowing finer control of the password generation logic.
 * Binary is stripped from objects and contains no strings that can be used as attack vectors.
-* Provides Several layers of extra protection if required, using sofware id's and sha1 of keyfiles.
+* Provides Several layers of extra protection if required, using software id's and sha1 of key-files.
-* Contains basic anti-debugging techinques that do NOT break the flow but allert the user logic.
+* Contains basic anti-debugging techniques that do NOT break the flow but alert the user logic.
 * Easy to configure and use.
 * Contains a auto-compile script that will detect the required hardware and software parameters and build it.
 * Using hash defines to modify code space based on parameters.
-* Code is pre-processed before compillation to remove and hide sensitive information.
+* Code is pre-processed before compilation to remove and hide sensitive information.
-* Can produce 8 and 16 chars unlock codes in the fulla printable ASCII range.
+* Can produce 8 and 16 chars unlock codes in the full printable ASCII range.
 * Supports encryption of multiple directories using the same key.
-* Systemd suport, directories can be automatically unlocked on start-up.
+* Systemd support, directories can be automatically unlocked on start-up.
-* Supports custom user input from command line, with an authentication token as extra security againist bruteforce attacks.
+* Supports custom user input from command line, with an authentication token as extra security against brute-force attacks.

 ## Planned Featrues

-* Harware Dongle Key.
+* Hardware Dongle Key.
 * ~~Optional Password generation using the full ASCII charset.~~
-* ~~Automate the proccess of protecting multiple directories.~~
+* ~~Automate the process of protecting multiple directories.~~
 * ~~Implement a systemd friendly unlock approach.~~

 ## Disclaimer

-This is by no means a fool proof sollution.
+This is by no means a fool proof solution.
 Since the system contains the key and the lock on the same hardware there is nothing to stop a determined attacker from breaking into it.
-I would not recommend using it on commercial IP sollutions.
-This approach is meant to provide a layer of protection againist simple attacks, and is mostly intended to be used in accademic and demo projects.
+I would not recommend using it on commercial IP solutions.
+This approach is meant to provide a layer of protection against simple attacks, and is mostly intended to be used in academic and demo projects.

 ### FAQ